jon429r/Dont-Fall-Game/README.md

 `chmod +x install_prerequisites.sh` then `.\install_prerequisites.sh`
 3. Run the server using the command `python3 server.py`.
 4. Run the client using the command `python3 client.py`.
+5. After both have started, you be asked to login or Exit

+To Login the command is `Hello <username>`

+To Exit the command is `Quit`

 ### Prerequisites